-Selen Bozkurt is a postdoctoral scholar at Stanford University, Biomedical Data Science Department and Center for Biomedical Informatics Research.
+Selen Bozkurt is a biomedical informatician and biostatistician at Stanford University, Center for Biomedical Informatics Research.
+She was a postdoctoral scholar before, at Stanford Biomedical Data Science Department.
 Her research area and interests have focused on health informatics research using electronic health records, machine learning and natural language processing.
 She also has work experience as a biostatistician in several projects.
 She is a member of RSNA Radiology Reporting Committee since 2009.
 Her PhD dissertation work was entitled "A Real Time Decision Support System for Mammography Interpretations" in which she developed an automated system for deep information extraction from mammography reports and an approach for real-time decision support driven by analysis of dictated radiology reports.

 PhD, Akdeniz University, Faculty of Medicine, Biostatistics and Medical Informatics